Aircraft tire: Inflation

-Each tire is worth about $5,000.

 Aircraft tires generally operate at high pressures, up to 200 psi for airliners, and even higher for business jets.
 The main landing gear on the Concorde was typically inflated to 232 psi, whilst its tail bumper gear tires were as high as 294 psi.
 The high pressure and weight load on the Concorde tyres were a significant factor in the loss of Air France Flight 4590.

 Tests of airliner aircraft tires have shown that they are able to sustain pressures of maximum 800 psi before bursting.
 During the tests the tires have to be filled with water, to prevent the test room being blown apart by the energy that would be released by a gas when the tire bursts.

-Aircraft tires are usually inflated with nitrogen to minimize expansion and contraction from extreme changes in ambient temperature and pressure experienced during flight.
+Aircraft tires are usually inflated with dry nitrogen to minimize expansion and contraction from extreme changes in ambient temperature and pressure experienced during flight.
 Dry nitrogen expands at the same rate as other dry atmospheric gases (normal air is about 80% nitrogen), but common compressed air sources may contain moisture, which increases the expansion rate with temperature.

 The requirement that an inert gas, such as nitrogen, be used instead of air for inflation of tires on certain transport category airplanes was prompted by at least three cases in which the oxygen in air-filled tires had combined with volatile gases given off by a severely overheated tire and exploded upon reaching autoignition temperature.
 The use of an inert gas for tire inflation eliminates the possibility of tire explosion.

 Manufacturers

-The aircraft tire manufacturing industry is dominated by a four firm oligopoly that controls 85% of market share.
+The aircraft tire manufacturing industry is dominated by a four firm oligopoly that controls approximately 85% of global market share.

 The four major manufacturers in aircraft tire manufacturing are the following according to a report by Pelmar Engineering in 2013: